cn0047/stash/ed/t/programming/README.md

 It means that a program can be designed to read, generate, analyse or transform other programs, and even modify itself while running.

+**AOP** (Aspect-oriented programming) - programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns.
+Logging, caching, security, and transaction management are examples of cross-cutting concerns.

 #### Low coupling and high cohesion.

 **Coupling** refers to the interdependencies between modules.